The Suitability Modeler widget helps you do the following:

 Class weights are how layer values are mapped to a suitability scale.
-In the graphic above, the Elevation layer is weighted at 10% and has 5 classes.
-Each class is mapped to a suitability value of 1-9.
-Class Very Low (-618 to 0) is mapped to a suitability value of 1.
-During the analysis, any Elevation value between -618 to 0 is remapped to a value of 1.
+In the example above, the Elevation layer is weighted at 10% and has five classes.
+Each class is mapped to a suitability value of 1 to 9.
+The Very Low class (-618 to 0) is mapped to a suitability value of 1.
+During the analysis, any Elevation value between -618 and 0 is remapped to a value of 1.
 How you interpret this depends on your criteria.
-For example, if you are trying to identify areas that could support a flower that grows at higher elevations, a suitability value of 1 indicates that it is unlikely to be found there.
+For example, if you are trying to identify areas that can support a flower that grows at higher elevations, a suitability value of 1 indicates that it is unlikely to be found there.

 - Click Run.